Winning the race

 So – benchmarks.
 Don’t forget them.

 As your campaign goes on, track the changes in those benchmarks on a regular basis.
-If your analytics program shows you a new site referring traffic to yours, you want to make a notation.
+Does your analytics program show you a new site referring traffic to yours?
+You want to make a notation.
 If your search engine traffic goes up, you want to make a notation.
-If you post an article, write a blog, change a meta tag… you want to make a notation.
+What about if you post an article, write a blog, change a meta tag… you want to make a notation.

 When things change, in other words, it’s a sign that your pen needs to visit the notepad.
 Mark it.
 Write it down.
 Highlight it.
 If things go wrong you’ll then have a recorded history of changes, making it that much easier to figure out where it went wrong.
 If you know the “where”, it’ll be easier to figure out “what” and “why”.